codacy/codacy-rubocop/docs/description/Rails_TableNameAssignment.md

-This cop enforces the absence of explicit table name assignment.
+Enforces the absence of explicit table name assignment.

 `self.table_name=` should only be used for very good reasons, such as not having control over the database, or working